Picovoice/rhino/README.md

 ### Java

-You can install the Rhino Java SDK by downloading and referencing the latest [Rhino JAR file](/binding/java/bin).
+The Rhino Java binding is available from the Maven Central Repository at `ai.picovoice:rhino-java:${version}`.

 The SDK exposes a Builder that allows you to create an instance of the engine: